TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-flex-backup-recoveradroppedresource.md

 ## **Recommended Steps**

-* In the future, consider [using a lock](https://techcommunity.microsoft.com/t5/azure-database-for-postgresql/prevent-the-disaster-of-accidental-deletion-for-your-postgres/ba-p/825196) to prevent accidental deletions
+* In the future, consider [using a lock](https://techcommunity.microsoft.com/t5/azure-database-for-postgresql/prevent-the-disaster-of-accidental-deletion-for-your-postgres/ba-p/825196) to prevent accidental deletions.